sid-unizar/borrajas/data/README.md

 ### climate_events_emdat_wwa.xlsx

 A dataset containing the intersection between EM-DAT and WWA events.
 For each event described by an article in WWA, its correpsondent event row was identified in the EM-DAT database, and the information coming from both sources was merged in this dataset.
-It includes all the column fields from the EM-DAT database, plus a column for the WWA URL and a column for the text contained in it.
+It includes all the column fields from the EM-DAT database, plus a column `url` for the WWA URL and a column `context` for the text contained in it.

 ## Benchmarks